MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 ### About WDAC policy design

-Microsoft provides base signed policies for both Enforcement mode and Audit mode for Azure Stack HCI.

-Additionally, these policies include a predefined set of platform behavior rules and block rules to apply the application control layer.
+Microsoft provides base signed policies on Azure Stack HCI for both Enforcement mode and Audit mode.
+Additionally, policies include a predefined set of platform behavior rules and block rules to apply to the application control layer.

 #### Composition of base policies

 Azure Stack HCI base policies include the following sections:

 - **Metadata**: The metadata defines unique properties of the policy such as the policy name, version, GUID, and more.
-- **Option Rules**: These rules define the policy behavior.
-The supplemental policies can only differ from a small set of the option rules tied to their base policy.
+- **Option Rules**: These rules define policy behavior.
+Supplemental policies can only differ from a small set of the option rules tied to their base policy.
 - **Allow and Deny Rules**: These rules define code trust boundaries.
-The rules can be based on Publishers, Signers, File Hash, and more.
+Rules can be based on Publishers, Signers, File Hash, and more.

 #### Option rules

 This section discussed the option rules enabled by the base policy.

 For the enforced policy, the following option rules are enabled by default:

 |Option rule|Value|
 |-----|-----|